Take The Adventure Off Road

 From gravel roads to logging trails, the love of getting off-road and away from civilization has been around since that first Jeep rolled off the assembly line in the 1950s.
-This recreational activity has evolved over the years and so to have the machines used to get off the beaten path.
-There is still those full size, built out, trucks and 4x4's tackling the most extreme terrain, but the latest craze on the off-road market is the OHV or Off-Highway Vehicle.
+This recreational activity has evolved over the years and so have the machines used to get off the beaten path.
+There are still those full-size, built-up trucks and 4x4s tackling the most extreme terrain, but the latest craze on the off-road market is the OHV or Off-Highway Vehicle.

-OHV's first came on the scene in the late 1980s.
-All-Terrain Vehicles (ATV's) had been around, but the UTV was a different beast that drove more like a car and featured side by side seating for passengers.
-The Kawasaki Mule was a utility machine designed with a utility bed for transporting payloads to making work on the farm easier.
+OHVs first came on the scene in the late 1980s.
+All-Terrain Vehicles (ATVs) had been around, but the UTV was a different beast that drove more like a car and featured side-by-side seating for passengers.
+The Kawasaki Mule was a utility machine designed with a utility bed for transporting payloads to make work on the farm easier.
 It also gained popularity, among hunters, as a tool to move people and gear in and out of the backwoods.

-Other manufacturers got in the game and the recreational demand gave rise to great innovation.
+Other manufacturers got into the game and the recreational demand gave rise to great innovation.
 Now a variety of OHV machines are available to the consumer.
-UTV's for work are still a mainstay.
-Hybrid machines that feature more travel for those who want to work and play are popular and then the Side by Side OHV's built solely for recreation will take you pretty much anywhere you want to go.
+UTVs for work are still a mainstay.
+Hybrid machines that feature more travel for those who want to work and play are popular and then the Side by Side OHVs built solely for recreation will take you pretty much anywhere you want to go.

 But where can you go?
 Off-road parks have popped up all over the landscape.
 Places like…